Jambalaya: African-American variation

+Cajun

 The second style, more characteristic of southwestern and south-central Louisiana, is Cajun jambalaya, which contains no tomatoes (the idea being the farther away from New Orleans one gets, the less common tomatoes are in dishes).
 The meat is browned in a cast-iron pot.
 The bits of meat that stick to the bottom of the pot (sucs) are what give a Cajun jambalaya its brown color.
 A little vegetable oil is added if there is not enough fat in the pot.
 The trinity (of 50% onions, 25% celery, and 25% green or red bell pepper, although proportions can be altered to suit one's taste) is added and sautéed until soft.
 Stock and seasonings are added in the next step, and then the meats are returned to the pot.
 This mixture is then simmered, covered, for at least one hour.
 Lastly, the mixture is brought to a boil and rice is added to the pot.
 It is then covered and left to simmer over very low heat for at least 1/2 hour without stirring.
 The dish is finished when the rice has cooked.

-In a less common method, meat and vegetables are cooked separately from the rice.
-At the same time, rice is cooked in a savory stock.
-It is added to the meat and vegetables before serving.
-This is called "white jambalaya".
-This dish is rare in Louisiana as it is seen as a "quick" attempt to make jambalaya, popularized outside the state to shorten cooking time.
+In some Cajun kitchens, jambalaya is made with seasoned sausage or ham, rice, parsley, stock and spices and put in a pot and cooked with rice until done, and sometimes prepared with cooked rice.

+Creole

+The first is Creole jambalaya (also called "red jambalaya") because it is made with tomatoes.
+First, meat is added to the trinity of celery, peppers, and onions; the meat is usually chicken and sausage such as andouille or smoked sausage.
+Next, vegetables and tomatoes, which are added to cook, followed by seafood.
+Rice and stock are added in equal proportions at the very end.
+The mixture is brought to a boil and left to simmer for 20 to 60 minutes, depending on the recipe, with infrequent stirring.
+Towards the end of the cooking process, stirring usually ceases.
+Some versions call for the jambalaya to be baked after the cooking of all the ingredients.

+In some Creole kitchens, jambalaya is made with smoked chaudin (ponce) and in Cajun kitchens is made with crawfish.
+Some cooks note the regional variations of jambalaya.
+Authors Abby Fisher and Karen Hess stated Creole New Orleans jambalaya is "soupy."
+While other variations of jambalaya are dry.